krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 JMH will take care of every magic, and you get nice JFR output from async-profiler.

-### AP Loader
+### AP-Loader
 {: #how-to-apl }

-There is a pretty fresh project called [AP Loader](https://github.com/jvm-profiling-tools/ap-loader){:target="_blank"}, that can be also helpful to you.
-This project packages the native distribution to a single JAR, so if you deploy on different CPU architectures it may be really handy.
-With this loader you can also use the Java API without carrying where the binary of the profiler is located.
-I really recommend reading the README of that project, it may be suitable to you.
+There is a pretty fresh project called [AP-Loader](https://github.com/jvm-profiling-tools/ap-loader){:target="_blank"} by Johannes Bechberger, that can be also helpful to you.
+This project packages all native distributions into a single JAR, so if you deploy on different CPU architectures it may be really handy.
+You can also use the Java API with this loader without caring where the binary of the profiler is located and which platform you're running on.
+I recommend reading the [README](https://github.com/jvm-profiling-tools/ap-loader#readme){:target="_blank"} of that project, it may be suitable for you.

 ### IntelliJ Idea Ultimate
 {: #how-to-idea }

-If you are using IntelliJ Idea Ultimate then you have a build-in async-profiler already.
-You can profile any JVM that is running on your machine and get the results visualized in many forms.
+If you are using IntelliJ Idea Ultimate, then you have a build-in async-profiler at your finger-tips.
+You can profile any JVM running on your machine and visualize the results.
 Honestly I don't use it that much.
-Most of the time I'm running profilers on remote machines, and I've got used to it so badly, that I run it the same way on my localhost.
+Most of the time I'm running profilers on remote machines, and I've got used to it, so I run it the same way on my localhost.

 ## Output formats